focusOtter/appsync-mongo-test/README.md

 1. **`before`**: This is great to [stash variables](https://github.com/focusOtter/appsync-mongo-test/blob/main/lib/mappingTemplates/Pipeline.Before.req.vtl) for later use and general configuration.
 Variables `stash`ed here are made available to all subsequent functions.

 2. **`functions`**: The buisiness logic goes here.
 This consists of one or many steps that include data manipulation and data gathering.
-We'll make use of an [HTTP resolver to get data](https://github.com/focusOtter/appsync-mongo-test/blob/main/lib/mappingTemplates/Query.getMongoSecret.req.vtl).
+We'll make use of an [HTTP datasource to get data](https://github.com/focusOtter/appsync-mongo-test/blob/main/lib/mappingTemplates/Query.getMongoSecret.req.vtl).

 3. **`after`**: This is a chance to do some final data manipulation before [passing data back to AppSync](https://github.com/focusOtter/appsync-mongo-test/blob/main/lib/mappingTemplates/Pipeline.After.res.vtl)